 The Foundation provides monetary support to enhance learning opportunities for students through scholarships, work grants, and community service projects.
 The Ed Foundation also funds the Building Trades programs’ hands-on home construction projects.

 Additionally, the Foundation owns and maintains the School of Applied Technology campus in Wellsville.
 The campus, which attracts some 800 students annually, is recognized as one of the best applied technology schools in the nation.

-Since 1966, the foundation has invested approximately $8 million in improvements on the campus.
+Since 1966, the Foundation has invested more than $9.5 million in improvements on the campus.